 - Attach the first ends of the component cable (Green, Blue, Red) securely to the DVD player.

-- Fix the audio cables which are White and RED to the related ports at the back of the DVD player.
+- Fix the audio cables which are White and RED to their respective ports (by color) at the back of the DVD player.

 - Fix the other side of the video cable and audio cables securely to your TV.